Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

-The truth is that every trading system will have winners and losers, but what really makes the difference between traders that make money and those who won’t is that winning traders are willing to be wrong quickly but willing to be right for longer.
+The truth is that every trading system will have winners and losers, but what makes the difference between traders that make money and those who won’t is that winning traders are willing to be wrong quickly but willing to be well for longer.

 This article aims to explain in detail what risk management is in the crypto market.
 The objective is also to explain what the risk vs. reward ratio is.
 Both of these objectives are important in controlling your trading risk.

 Risk management is the rule used in controlling risk.
 An example of risk management is setting a stop loss/take profit.
 You must know that a trader should never enter a trade with a risk/reward below 1:2, and for beginners, I would recommend 1:3.

 Trading cryptocurrency has excellent potential for reward but also great potential for risk.
 You must be aware of the risk and accept it.
 The best way to control risk is to establish your business rules.

 A trading rule could be that you only want to trade at certain times of the day.
 The argument for this trading rule could be that you only want to be in the market when the market has volume.

 Another rule of trading could be that you have a strategy that reduces losses.
 The method could cancel a trade if the loss is more than 5% of your account.
 If you have $3000 worth of BTC in your account and set the trading rule at 5% of your account, the stop/loss would be $150.

 Setting up a stop-loss should limit the risk of a trade.
 It must reasonably limit the risks and be meaningful to you.